CSwan300/Java-App-Project/README.md

 Synopsis

-Was Given a partly completed aplication and told to complete sevral iterations to gradually improve the aplication
+Was Given a partly completed aplication and told to complete sevral iterations to gradually improve the application